List of research universities in the United States

-This is a list of universities in the United States classified as research universities in the Carnegie Classification of Institutions of Higher Education.
+This is a list of universities in the United States classified among research universities in the Carnegie Classification of Institutions of Higher Education.
 Research institutions are a subset of doctoral degree-granting institutions and conduct research.
-These institutions "conferred at least 20 research/scholarship doctorates in 2019-20 and reported at least $5 million in total research expenditures in FY20 were assigned to one of two categories based on a measure of research activity."
+These institutions "conferred at least 20 research/scholarship doctorates in 2019-20 and reported at least $5 million in total research expenditures in fiscal year 2020 were assigned to one of two categories based on a measure of research activity."

 History

 The 1994 edition of the Carnegie Classification defined Research I universities as those that: